dapr/community/community-membership.md

 New Core-maintainers can be added to the project by a super-majority (two-thirds / 66.66%) vote.
 Only the Core-maintainers of the repository in which the nomination is applied to have a binding vote, while Core-maintainers from other repositories are on an informed basis via a separate email thread.
 A potential Core-maintainer may be nominated by an existing Core-maintainer from the repository in which the nomination is applied to.
 A vote is conducted in private between the current Core-maintainers over the course of a one week voting period.
 At the end of the week, votes are counted and a pull request is made on the repo adding the new core-maintainer to the CODEOWNERS file.

-Core-maintainers for new repositories can be nominated by any member of the steering committee and voted on in a steering committee meeting.
+Core-Maintainers for new repositories can be nominated by any member of the steering committee and voted on in a steering committee meeting.
-Single Core-maintainers of a repository can nominate a new Core-maintainer and *MUST* inform the steering committee of their intention.
-The Core-maintainer can be approved if no objections have been raised in a period of one week.
+Single Core-Maintainers of a repository can nominate a new Core-Maintainer and *MUST* inform the steering committee of their intention.
+The Core-Maintainer can be approved if no objections have been raised in a period of one week.

-A Core-maintainer may step down by submitting an issue stating their intent.
+A Core-Maintainer may step down by submitting an issue stating their intent.

 ### Responsibilities and privileges